Policy last updated

 Swimming and water safety education is embedded across all bands of the Victorian Curriculum (F-10).
 By the end of Year 6, it is anticipated that students are able to demonstrate the skills and knowledge in the Victorian Water Safety Certificate (VWSC).
 Schools can seek the assistance of swimming providers to provide swimming and water safety programs, to assess the competencies of their students and to award VWSC through the VWSC portal.

-The Swimming in Schools initiative provides funding for the delivery of swimming and water safety programs.
+The Swimming in Schools initiative provides a funding contribution to assist in the delivery of swimming and water safety programs.

 Funding will be distributed through the Student Resource Package.